spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

     For example, if you set `terraform_version` only, all other fields will be reset to their defaults.

 !!! info
-    This parametrizes only if a stack is defined as a Terragrunt stack.
-Adding this does not allow us to override the stack type.
-For example, Ansible stacks don't become Terragrunt now.
+    Terragrunt specific parameters only work when the stack is a terragrunt stack.
+Adding this does not override the stack type.
+For example, Ansible stacks don't become Terragrunt stacks.
-    It could be helpful for monorepo; it works for Terragrunt stacks only, different ones left untouched.